docker/docs/docker-for-windows/troubleshoot.md

 #### Typical failures we see with nested virtualization

 * Slow boot time of the Linux VM.
-If you look in the logs, you'll see some entries prefixed with `Moby`.
+If you look in the logs and find some entries prefixed with `Moby`.
 On real hardware, it takes 5-10 seconds to boot the Linux VM; roughly the time between the `Connected` log entry and the `* Starting Docker ... [ ok ]` log entry.
 If you boot the Linux VM inside a Windows